chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 @chexxor has made some effort to address these issues by cross-posting such discussions in the Discourse forum.
 This accounts for the second issue.

 However, the format is poor.
 One must read through a (sometimes) lengthy conversation to find the answer.
-Contrast that with an SO question and answer that appears in a Google search.
+Contrast that with an StackOverflow question and answer that appears in a Google search.

 (Related interpretation section: [PureScript's Mediums of Communication](https://github.com/chexxor/purescript-documentation-discussion/blob/master/01-Sources-and-Interpretation/All-Interpretations.md#knowing-whom-to-trust-with-write-access-defining-best-workflow-procedures-and-providing-necessary-support))